Skip to main content

 How to Officially Appoint a Healthcare Agent

-You list your chosen healthcare agent in an advance directive form.
+You name a Health Care Agent in an advance directive form.
+This may also be called a Healthcare Power of Attorney.
 You must sign the advance directive in front of 2 adults.
 They must also sign the document.

 Step 2: Make Your Healthcare Choices

-You’ve chosen a trusted healthcare agent.
+You’ve named a Health Care Agent.
 Now it’s time to choose the medical treatments you want in certain situations.
-Your agent can help you consider your options.
+Your Agent can help you consider your options.

 Questions that you might talk about include: